Advanced-Computer-Lab-2022/Linear-Depression/README.md

 ![example workflow](https://github.com/Advanced-Computer-Lab-2022/Linear-Depression/actions/workflows/test.yml/badge.svg)

 -   The project is currently in development.
+-   The admin need some improvements
+-   Course Page and API' needs Pagagination.
 -   The Unit tests needs modifications.
 -   A CI/CD pipeline needs to be migrated to Jenkins.
 -   A caching layer needs to be added to the application.